ECHL: History

 There were two expansion teams added in 2021–22, the Iowa Heartlanders and the Trois-Rivières Lions, with Iowa going into the Central Division and Trois-Rivières going into the North.
 This brought the league up to 27 teams.
 The league added the Savannah Ghost Pirates, bringing the league to 28 teams, and balancing the divisions for the 2022–23 season.

 Two expansion teams were added for the 2024–25 season; the Tahoe Knight Monsters, and the Bloomington Bison.
 The Knight Monsters were placed in the Mountain division, with the Bison placed in the Central division.
 These additions were intended to bring the ECHL to 30 teams before the Newfoundland Growlers folded late in the 2023–24 ECHL season, but the league plans to expand 32 in the future to match the number of teams in the NHL and the AHL.
 On April 2, 2024, the league announced that following the termination of the Growlers' membership for failing to fulfill its obligations under league bylaws, the Wheeling Nailers would move to the North Division.

 On October 18, 2024, the league announced a new expansion team for Greensboro, North Carolina set to begin play for the 2025–26 ECHL season, which became the Greensboro Gargoyles.

-Two expansion teams were announced in 2025: the New Mexico Goatheads will begin play in Rio Rancho, New Mexico, for the 2026–27 ECHL season, and an unnamed team in Augusta, Georgia, will begin play in the 2027–28 ECHL season.
+Two expansion teams were announced in 2025: the New Mexico Goatheads will begin play in Rio Rancho, New Mexico, for the 2026–27 ECHL season, and a new incarnation of the Augusta Lynx, which will begin play in Augusta, Georgia for the 2027–28 ECHL season.

-On September 9, 2025, the Utah Grizzlies announced that they will relocate to Trenton, New Jersey, for the 2026–27 season with a name yet to be finalized.
+On September 9, 2025, the Utah Grizzlies announced that they will relocate to Trenton, New Jersey, for the 2026–27 season and will be known as the Trenton Ironhawks.

+On December 26, 2025, a lockout began due to a players strike from the Professional Hockey Players' Association, postponing all scheduled games until a deal was reached on December 27.

+On March 9, 2026, the ECHL Board of Governors approved the voluntary suspension of operations for the Iowa Heartlanders.
+They would finish the remainder of the season, failing to make the playoffs, which they had only done once in their 5 years of play.

 Teams

-Alignment, affiliations, and locations for the 2025–26 season.
+Alignment, affiliations, and locations for the 2026–27 season.